20 Different Types of Fruits Explained

 They can only reach a maximum height of two feet.
 The exterior skin of the jackfruit is a complex, dark green color and is exceedingly difficult to remove.

-There are numerous seeds and white-colored flesh inside.
-The jackfruit’s seeds and all other parts are delectable.
-Vegans regard jackfruit as a meat substitute.
+Jackfruit has numerous seeds and white flesh inside.
+Its seeds and all other parts are delectable, and vegans regard it as a meat substitute.

 However, a potent antioxidant necessary for a healthy immune system, vitamin C, is in jackfruit.